Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 where $v^S(X_t)$ is the so-called {\em entropic drift}~\cite{Pigolotti:2017} defined by

 and where the noise $\dot{B}_t$ is the same noise as in the Langevin Eq.~\eqref {eq:lang2} for the dynamics of the particle. \end{leftbar}

 Since $v^{S}_t\geq 0$, it follows readily from Eq.~(\ref{eq:entropy}) that $S^{\rm tot}_t$ is a submartingale.
-Note moreover that according to Eq.~(\ref{eq:entropy}) the drift and diffusion coefficients of $S^{\rm tot}_t$ are identical, which is reminiscent of the Einstein relation Eq.~(\ref{ER}), and the equality of the drift and diffusion coefficients of $S^{\rm tot}_t$ determines the martingality of $\exp(-S^{\rm tot}_t)$, as we show below.
+Note that according to Eq.~(\ref{eq:entropy}) the drift and diffusion coefficients of $S^{\rm tot}_t$ are identical, which is reminiscent of the Einstein relation Eq.~(\ref{ER}).